Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Conclusion

 \section{Conclusion}

 In this paper, we delve into the extensively researched problem of scene text super-resolution.
-To address this challenge, we propose a novel approach called TIGER, which decouples the glyph structure restoration and image enhancement.
+To address this challenge, we propose a novel approach, TiGeSR, that decouples glyph structure restoration from image enhancement.
 For the restoration of text structure, we propose the text restoration pipeline, which enables a 2-phase training strategy to fully take advantage of both synthetic and real-world data.
 For the image enhancement, we propose the image enhancement pipeline, which effectively utilizes the glyph structure to restore both text fidelity and image details coherently in full-image super-resolution.
-In terms of training data and benchmark, we present the UltraLens-ST, the first real-world scene text dataset that contains extreme zooming mode, offering more challenging scenarios for the field.
-Extensive experiments on Real-CE and UltraLens-ST demonstrate the superiority of TIGER over existing methods.
+In terms of training data and benchmark, we present the UltraZoom-ST, the first real-world scene text dataset with a maximum zooming of $\times 14.29$, offering more challenging scenarios for the field.
+Extensive experiments on Real-CE and UZ-ST demonstrate the superiority of TiGeSR over existing methods.